Home - Bookapy Book Preview

 It is nothing more than the great Fort Batrice.
 It is the ultimate achievement of human engineering.
 Its construction began in 2299, and it is only nearing completion.
 Only the bottom drum is currently spinning as the top portion is still being worked on.
 The sight of it dominates the fact that additional warships also sit in-formation to protect it from harm.

-It is so much to see and so little time to admire it.
+There is so much to see and so little time to admire.
 Our journey is not here, but we are getting closer.
 The sight of this marvel is awe-inspiring.
-Like a monolith, we stand to admire it as if it serves as a religious symbol like a gift to the gods.
+Like a monolith, we stand to admire it as if it serves as a religious symbol, like a gift from the gods.

 We stretch our arms wide.
 We lean our backs parallel to the surface and begin to traverse downward.
 Gravity takes hold as we begin our descent towards the ground.
 The great fortress begins to shrink in size as we fly through the little atmosphere on the planet of Batrice.
 Even the warships shrink till they are little more than dots in the sky.

-From above, the domes don’t look impressive, but as we get closer, we can see that it provides a transparent but covered ceiling.
-The sides utilize large landing ports that seem to be busy picking up or launching shuttles and gate jumpers that make trips back and forth to the gate array to other systems.
+The domes don’t look impressive from above, but as we get closer, we can see that they provide a transparent but covered ceiling.
+The sides utilize large landing ports that seem busy picking up or launching shuttles and gate jumpers that travel back and forth from the gate array to other systems.
 There are also a couple of weapon emplacements mounted on the sides of the capital.
-While the central dome is not significantly oversized, the combined domes provide adequate population protection against the star's harmful radiation.
+While the central dome is not significantly oversized, the combined domes provide adequate protection against the star's harmful radiation.

-We close in as we begin to see the numerous city structures that line the inside of the central dome.
-We fly past the clear heavy-duty, shielded top as we find fresh air and a seemingly crowded area.
-New Phnom Penh is only just one of many of the city domes as we can slow down near the ground.
-In one direction, we can see numerous city blocks allocated to housing apartments, facilities, schools, hospitals, subways, and roads.
+We close in as we begin to see the numerous city structures lining the central dome's interior.
+We fly past the clear, heavy-duty, shielded top and find fresh air in a seemingly crowded area.
+New Phnom Penh is only just one of many of the city domes.
+From the ground in one direction, we can see numerous city blocks allocated to housing apartments, facilities, schools, hospitals, subways, and roads.
 The center is where the main administration building resides.
 It consists of five jutting curved towers, with the center being the tallest.
-Modeled after the famous temple of Angkor Wat, it serves as a testament to the people that descended from the Angkor Empire of former Earth thousands of years ago.
-Painted in green, gold, gray, red, and blue, it gives a pristine, radiant glow to the people.
+Modeled after the famous temple of Angkor Wat, it serves as a testament to the people who descended from the Angkor Empire of former Earth thousands of years ago.
+Painted in green, gold, gray, red, and blue, it gives a pristine, radiant glow for the people to gaze upon.
 It serves as a reminder to them of their ancient ancestry, even if they are forty light-years from that planet long forgotten.

-The journey is at an end as we see three individuals walking together.
-It consists of two older teen brothers named Mizu and Chuang and a young little girl named Keiko that walks through the crowded sidewalks.
+The journey ends as we see three individuals walking together.
+They are two older teen brothers named Mizu and Chuang, along with a young little girl named Keiko, moving through the crowded sidewalks.
 Towering over them are more and more apartments.
 Electric cars drive through the busy roads as the three are seemingly talking and enjoying their time together.

-All three seem to have similar facial features.
-Both men have a pale complexion but have a look similar to people of Japanese and Chinese descent.
+All three seem to have familiar facial features.
+Both men have pale complexions but look similar to people of Japanese and Chinese descent.
 They both had short black hair and looked so similar that they might as well be twins.
-Both of them were dressed in their civilian attire of blue shirts and blue pants.
-The little girl, on the other hand, is more of mixed ancestry as she has an even paler complexion than the two men.
-She is dressed in a black and yellow formal dress, almost as if she was heading to a place of importance for the day.
+Both of them were dressed in civilian attire, consisting of blue shirts and blue pants.
+The little girl has more mixed ancestry, carrying an even paler complexion than the two men.
+She is dressed in a formal black and yellow dress, almost as if she is heading to a place of importance for the day.

 “So, brother,” Mizu said in a faint Japanese accent as he put his arm around his brother’s shoulder.
 A big smile appeared on his face.
 “After we get Keiko to school, you think you might be ready to meet Boupha?”